A Finitely Stable Edit Distance for Functions Defined on Merge Trees: Why Use Trees

 \subsection{Real Valued Functions}

-Given a continuous function $f:[a,b]\rightarrow \mathbb{R}$ we can extract the merge tree $\mathcal{M}(\T)$, with $\X$ being the sublevel set filtration (see \Cref{sec:defi_intro} and \Cref{sec:easy_example}): we obtain a merge tree that tracks the evolution of the path connected components of the sublevel sets $f^{-1}((-\infty,t])$.
-For a visual example see \Cref{fig:func_tree_TDA}. \cite{pegoraro2021functional} shows that $\T$ is a regular merge tree.
+Given a continuous function $f:[a,b]\rightarrow \mathbb{R}$ we can extract the merge tree $\mathcal{M}(\T)$, with $\X$ being the sublevel set filtration (see \Cref{sec:defi_intro} and \Cref{sec:easy_example}): we obtain a merge tree that tracks the evolution of the path-connected components of the sublevel sets $f^{-1}((-\infty,t])$.
+For a visual example see \Cref{fig:func_tree_TDA}.
+Moreover, \cite{pegoraro2024functional} shows that $\T$ is a regular merge tree.

 We use this example to point out two facts.
 First PDs may not be able to distinguish functions one may wish to distinguish, as made clear by \Cref{fig:PD_vs_merge_TDA}.
-Second, Proposition 1 of \cite{pegoraro2021functional} states that if one changes the parametrization of a function by means of homeomorphisms, then, both the associated merge tree and persistence diagram do not change.
+Second, Proposition 1 of \cite{pegoraro2024functional} states that if one changes the parametrization of a function by means of homeomorphisms, then, both the associated merge tree and persistence diagram do not change.
 A consequence of such result is that one can shrink or spread the domain of the function $f:[a,b]\rightarrow \mathbb{R}$ with reasonably regular functions, without changing its merge tree (and PD).
 There are cases in which such property may be useful but surely there are times when one may want to distinguish if an oscillation lasted for a time interval of $10^{-5}$ or $10^5$.
 The measure related function defined in \Cref{sec:info_examples} can solve this issue.